MADISON SPEECH

 dana@madisonspeech.com

 Dana is our Billing Assistant who joined our team in August 2018.
 She has over 15 years of experience in therapy settings, in which she has gained considerable knowledge regarding insurance and individual policy requirements.
 She works hard to make the most of your therapy experience while keeping your out of pocket costs at a minimum.
-Dana lives in Monrovia with her husband Lionel and their dogs Moose & Zoey.
+Dana lives in Monrovia with her husband, Lionel and their dogs, Max & Zoey.